Philosophy & Ethics and Religious Studies BA (Hons)

 Philosophy and Ethics explores the big questions of life and morality: on what basis do we judge things good or evil?
 It challenges you to examine your assumptions, opinions and worldview.
 Do we need to believe in God for life to have meaning – or have the arguments for the existence of God broken down?
 What does it mean to be human?
 Do we have free will, or is our life completely determined?

 Through close attention to the primary texts of philosophers such as Plato, Aquinas, Descartes, Hume, Kant and Nietzsche, our Philosophy and Ethics degree will help you learn to analyse and evaluate arguments, and to compose and communicate your own ideas in a reasoned way.
 You will have a grounding in the foundational questions of philosophy.
-As you progress, you will look in depth at philosophy of religion, political philosophy, applied ethics and issues of human personhood, artificial intelligence and animality.
+As you progress, you will look in depth at philosophy of religion, political philosophy, applied ethics and issues of human personhood, artificial intelligence, ecology and animality.

 The degree is taught by a core team of critical academics who are passionate about teaching and are internationally recognised researchers and writers.
 This degree will equip you with the intellectual skills and perspectives needed to face the ethical and ideological challenges of the contemporary world.For more details and information about this course visit:

-Religious Studies at Liverpool Hope explores the practice and significance of religion in contemporary society through the study of Christianity, Judaism, Islam, African religion, and Indic traditions such as Buddhism and Hinduism.
+Religious Studies at Liverpool Hope explores the practice and significance of religion in contemporary society through the study of Christianity, Judaism, Islam, African religious traditions, and Indic traditions such as Buddhism and Hinduism.
 A balance between the study of religious texts and lived religion in the contemporary world is maintained throughout the degree.
-Religious Studies pays close attention to what supporters to these religions believe, and explores the very real differences that exist between various groups within each faith.
+Religious Studies pays close attention to what supporters of these religions think, do, and believe, and explores the very real differences that exist between various groups within each faith.

-Throughout your studies, you will analyse and contextualise the theology behind key religions to appreciate their history and their relevance to the social and political landscape.
+Throughout your studies, you will analyse and contextualise the thinking behind key religions to appreciate their history, spirituality, and their relevance to the social and political landscape.
 All of our teaching is research-informed and you will be taught by highly-qualified academics, all of whom have a PhD in the area, who are both active and published researchers and committed teachers.
 We work hard to provide top-quality educational opportunities for all our students, and the Department has recently invested heavily in learning resources; combined library holdings in Theology and Religion are now in excess of 100,000 volumes.

 Above all, the Religious Studies degree treats religions as lived faiths by looking at the way that they are followed in Britain and across the globe today.
 You acquire skills in the different methods of studying religion.
-The degree looks at questions of faith and life and at the same time is intellectually challenging.
+The degree examines profound questions of faith and life in ways that are intellectually challenging, illuminating, and engaging.
 By drawing out the complex issues that surround religious belief and expression, the degree equips you to engage with the pressing questions of our time and to play your part in promoting religious and social harmony.For more details and information about this course visit: